-Ayahuasca is an Amazonian plant concoction that has been used for centuries, possibly millennia by native Indian and more recently mestizo shamans across the upper Amazon throughout Peru, Columbia, Ecuador and Brazil.
-Over 40 other names for this sacred medicine are known including caapi, natema, mihi, and yage.
+Ayahuasca is an Amazonian plant medicine that has been used for centuries, possibly thousands of years, by indigenous and more recently mestizo ayahuasca shamanic healers across the upper Amazon throughout Peru, Colombia, Ecuador and Brazil.
+There are over 40 other names known for this sacred medicine, including caapi, natema, mihi and yage.

-Although there are many different stories among indigenous tribes of the Amazon, the history of ayahuasca is relatively unknown as there are no written records from the Amazon until the Spanish conquistadors invaded in the 16th Century.
-However, there is evidence of a ceremonial cup that was found in Ecuador that contains traces of ayahuasca which is believed to be well over 2,500 years old.
-The use of ayahuasca is widespread and represents the basis of traditional medicine practice for at least seventy five different indigenous tribes across the Lower and Upper Amazon.
+With no written records from the Amazon, until the Spanish conquistadors invaded in the 16th Century, the history of ayahuasca is relatively unknown.
+However, a ceremonial cup containing traces of ayahuasca was found in Ecuador and is believed to be over 2500 years old.
+The use of ayahuasca is widespread and represents the basis of traditional medicine practice for at least 75 different indigenous tribes across the Lower and Upper Amazon.

 The Shipibo culture, originating along the Ucayali River in the Peruvian Upper Amazon, is well known for its powerful shamanic healing practices and mastery of the plant and tree medicines of the Amazon.
-Among the indigenous cultures of the Upper Peruvian Amazon, the Shipibo are one of the few cultural groups that has managed to maintain their language, their art and their mystical plant medicine.
-The Shipibo tribe seems to have a particularly strong relationship with ayahuasca and many consider the Shipibo to be the most highly skilled ayahuasca healers in the Peruvian Amazon.
+Among the indigenous cultures of the Upper Peruvian Amazon, the Shipibo are one of the few cultural groups that have managed to maintain their language, art and mystical plant medicine technologies.

-Certainly the use of Shipibo imagery related to ayahuasca is widespread and the well-recognized Shipibo patterns of ikaro are synonymous with ayahuasca and its practice throughout Peru.
-Many mestizo curanderos (mixed Spanish and Peruvian blood ancestry that have moved away from indigenous traditions and identity), not coming from Shipibo lineage, will still wear Shipibo cushmas (robes) in ceremony.
+The use of Shipibo imagery related to ayahuasca is widespread and the intricate Shipibo patterns (called kene) in their arts and crafts are synonymous with ayahuasca and its practice throughout Peru.
+Indeed, many mestizo curanderos (healers of mixed Spanish and Peruvian blood ancestry who have moved away from indigenous traditions and identity) still wear Shipibo cushmas (robes) in ayahuasca ceremonies.

 Ayahuasca – A Mysterious Combination of Two Plants

-Unlike all other sacred plant medicines, ayahuasca is made from two plants – the ayahuasca vine (Banisteriopsis Caapi) and the leaf of the chacruna plant (Psychotria Viridis).
-Both of these plants are collected from the jungle to create a potent mixture that offers the drinker access to the realm of spirits and an energetic world that exists around & within us all of which we are typically not able to perceive in our ‘normal’, day to day state of consciousness.
+Unlike all other sacred plant medicines, ayahuasca is made from two plants – the ayahuasca vine (Banisteriopsis caapi) and the leaf of the chacruna plant (Psychotria viridis).
+Both plants are collected from the jungle to create a potent mixture that offers access to the realm of spirits and an energetic world that we are typically unable to perceive in our ordinary state of consciousness.

-In chemical terms, the leafy chacruna contains the powerful psychoactive dimethyletryptamine (DMT) which is not orally active but is metabolized by the stomach enzyme monoamine oxidase (MAO).
-However, certain chemicals within the Ayahuasca vine contain MAO inhibitors in the form of harmine compounds which inhibit the action of the MAO in the medicine and result in a psychoactive compound that has an identical chemical makeup to the organic tryptamines in our brains.
-This then results in the mixture circulating through the bloodstream into the brain where it triggers powerful visionary experiences and enables us to access otherworldly realms and our hidden, subconscious, inner landscapes.
+In chemical terms, the leafy chacruna plant contains the powerful psychoactive dimethyltryptamine (DMT), which, by itself, is not orally active because it is metabolized by the stomach enzyme monoamine oxidase (MAO).
+However, certain chemicals within the ayahuasca vine contain MAO inhibitors in the form of harmine compounds that result in a psychoactive compound with an identical chemical makeup to the organic tryptamines in our brains.

-The statistical probability of this concoction being discovered ‘by accident’ is millions to one chance.
-Indigenous healers of the Amazon will say that the plants originally told the shamans how to create the ayahuasca brew…
+The statistical probability of this concoction being discovered ‘by accident’ is millions to one.
+Indigenous healers of the Amazon maintain it was the plants who originally told the shamans how to create the ayahuasca brew…

 Traditional Use of Ayahuasca

-One of the greatest challenges of the movement of ayahuasca culture to the West is the transfer of a tradition rooted in shamanic communities to a culture by and large alienated from nature with integrity, respect and safety.
-We feel it is critically important to understand, respect and honor traditional practices that have evolved over hundreds of years of working with ayahuasca.
+One of the greatest challenges of the movement of ayahuasca culture to the West is how to transfer a tradition rooted in shamanic communities to a culture by and large alienated from nature with integrity, respect and safety.
+We feel it is critically important to understand and honor traditional practices that indigenous healers have developed over thousands of years of working with ayahuasca.